-With current consumer-grade FFF 3D printing, speed is an illusion.
-Moving the nozzle faster only part of what goes into to effectively reducing print times.
+With current consumer-grade FFF 3D printers, speed is an illusion.
+Moving the nozzle faster is only a small part of what reduces print times.
 Extrusion width and layer height also have to be factored in.
 Moving plastic, not the nozzle, completes prints faster.

 The hotend is the major limiting factor on most printers.
 The hotend’s capacity is referred to as the Maximum volumetric rate, expressed in cubic millimeters per second (mm3/s).
 Only a few slicers provide settings to directly specify this limit.
 In PrusaSlicer, it is referred to as Maximum volumetric speed (MVS).
 If you’re using a slicer without this setting, you’ll have to specify speeds and settings based on your worst-case MVS, significantly complicating the process of optimizing print times.